Ornithomimosauria: Social behavior

 Ornithomimosaurs are fairly well known for their gregarious life-styles.
 Some of the first findings of ornithomimosaur bonebeds were reported from the Iren Dabasu Formation in 1993 by Charles W. Gilmore.
 The bonebed consisted of numerous individuals of Archaeornithomimus ranging from young to adult remains.
 Multiple specimens of Sinornithomimus were collected from a single monospecific bonebed with a considerable density of juvenile individuals—out of 14, 11 were juveniles—, suggesting a gregarious behavior for an increased protection from predators.
 The notable abundance of juveniles indicates a high mortality in them or that a large mass-mortality event of an entire group occurred, with more susceptibility in juveniles.
 Additionally, the increase in the tibia-femur ratio through the ontogeny of Sinornithomimus may indicate higher cursorial capacities in adults than in juveniles.
 Moreover, and also contrary to the Sinornithomimus bonebed, a high concentration of ornithomimosaur specimens from the Bayshi Tsav locality was collected in a single multitaxic bonebed that is composed of at least five individuals at different ontogenetic stages.
 It is unlikely that the individuals of this bonebed represent a strategical social behaviour of a single species given the identification of at least two different taxa.
 Under this consideration, it is possible that a small pack of more than 10 individuals of different ornithomimosaurian herds was travelling together in optimal areas to find food resources, nesting sites or something else.

+Palaeopathology

+A right second metatarsal belonging to a large-bodied ornithomimosaur weighing approximately 432 kg has been described from Mississippi with a "butterfly" fragment fracture pattern characteristic of blunt force trauma, likely as a result of an interaction with a predator or a violent bout of intraspecific competition.